Looking for a day trip with experienced and responsible Alaskan guides? That's us! We don't just call ourselves "ecotourism." We walk the walk.

 In 2015 Shawn moved to Southeast Alaska to work as a Bicycle Tour Guide in Skagway, where he quickly fell in love with Alaska.
 This will be Shawn's second summer working with ANG and is thrilled to explore and experience everything that the Interior and Southcentral Alaska have to offer.
 Shawn is very personable, outgoing, and prides himself on being an educator.
 He loves to make people laugh, and help them connect with the natural environment.
 He couldn't be more excited to be part of the staff and share his love and knowledge of Alaska with you!

 Annie was born and raised in Anchorage Alaska.
 After completing a bachelor's degree in Japanese from the University of Hawaii she joined the Peace Corps.
 She taught health education at a small village for two years in Kyrgyzstan and then worked for another 6 months to work with At-Risk Youth in the Philippines.
 Annie eventually returned home to Alaska and fell back in love with the Alaskan outdoors and mountains.
 She spends every spare moment in the Chugach Mountains surrounding Anchorage.
 Annie enjoys camping, fishing, playing soccer and trail running.
 Before working asa Speech and Language Teaching Assistant in Anchorage, she worked withstudents with severe behavioral and special needs.
-Annie is currently pursing graduate school for occupational therapy and she is thrilled to spend her second summer with Alaska Nature Guides sharing her love and knowledge of Alaska with visitors.
+Annie is currently pursing graduate school for occupational therapy and she is thrilled to spend her third summer with Alaska Nature Guides sharing her love and knowledge of Alaska with visitors.